dasch-swiss/dsp-docs/docs/developers/dsp-ui/documentation/action/index-action.md

 For help getting started with a new Angular app, check the [Angular CLI](https://cli.angular.io/) documentation.

-For existing apps, follow these steps to begin using Knora-ui action.
+For existing apps, follow these steps to begin using DSP-UI ACTION.

-## Install
+## Installation

-You can use either the npm or yarn command-line tool to install packages.
-Use whichever is appropriate for your project in the examples below.

-### Yarn

-`yarn add @knora/action`

-### NPM

-`npm install --save @knora/action`

-### Dependencies

-This module has the following package dependencies, which you also have to install.

--   @angular/common@8.0.3
--   @angular/core@8.0.3
--   @angular/animations@8.0.3
--   @angular/cdk@8.1.4
--   @angular/material@8.1.4
--   ts-md5@1.2.4
--   jdnconvertiblecalendar@0.0.5
--   jdnconvertiblecalendardateadapter@0.0.10

-### Required version of Knora: 9.0.0
+The ACTION module is part of @dasch-swiss/dsp-ui, follow [the installation guide](/developers/dsp-ui/documentation/#installation).

 ## Setup